Digital & Traditional Customer Outreach That Works!

 Email newsletters continue to lead conversion rates for small business marketing.
 This may seem odd in the age of social media, but consider this: people often hop from social media platform to social media platform, but their email address can stay with them for years, even decades.
 Because of that, along with easy access via mobile devices, email remains a top form of engagement.
 Of course, your email content has to be relevant and enticing, but as a method of engagement, email should be one of your biggest tools for driving site traffic and promotions.
 Tip: Tie your email content into blog articles to maximize visibility for both.

 Facebook, Twitter, Pinterest, Instagram…all of those social media platforms offer unique ways to engage your customers.
 In its simplest form, the social media allows you to post news and respond to public comments, creating a sense for customers that you’ve got an ear open for feedback.
 However, social media can provide more opportunities for promotion and visibility.
 Videos, photos, and infographics can grab the public’s attention and go viral.
 Flash promotions and contests can encourage followers to keep a sharp eye on accounts.
-It’s even possible to recruit talent through social media.
-Tip: Research your customer demographics and find their preferred social media platform.
+It’s even possible to recruit talent through

 The phone still works.
 In fact, many people prefer getting in touch over the phone compared to email or websites.
 Of course, no one likes junk calls, so use this option sparingly.
 However, smart usage of phone call follow-ups provide a human touch to transactions.
 Just don’t randomly cold call without purpose — people still hate that.
 Tip: Use phone time as an opportunity to ask what you can do better.
 People love to feel like they’re contributing and it builds stronger customer relationships.